SilentNo0/SilentNo0/README.md

 DNI:under 17, and... all?
-just don't be a creep and communicate appropriately.
+Just don't be creepy and communicate appropriately.